 Coulomb's law is strictly true only for point charges-charged objects of negligible size.
 Electrons and protons can usually be treated as point charges; so, approximately, can any two charged objects if their separation is large compared with their size.
 But often we're interested in the electric effects of charge distributions-arrangements of charge spread over space.
-Charge distributions are present in molecules, memory cells in your computer,
+Charge distributions are present in molecules, memory cells in your computer, your heart, and thunderclouds.
+We need to combine the effects of two or more charges to find the electric effects of such charge distributions.

-Figure 20.6 shows two charges $q_1$ and $q_2$ that constitute a simple charge distribution.
-We want to know the net force these exert on a third charge $q_3$ .
-To find that net force, you might calculate the forces $\vec{F}{13}$ and $\vec{F}{23}$ from Equation 20.1, and then vectorially add them.
-And you'd be right: The force that $q_1$ exerts on $q_3$ is unaffected by the presence of $q_2$ , and vice versa, so you can apply Coulomb's law separately to the pairs $q_1q_3$ and $q_2q_3$ and then combine the results.
+Figure 20.6 shows two charges q_1 and q_2 that constitute a simple charge distribution.
+We want to know the net force these exert on a third charge q_3 .
+To find that net force, you might calculate the forces \vec{F}{13} and \vec{F}{23} from Equation 20.1, and then vectorially add them.
+And you'd be right: The force that q_1 exerts on q_3 is unaffected by the presence of q_2 , and vice versa, so you can apply Coulomb's law separately to the pairs q_1q_3 and q_2q_3 and then combine the results.
 That may seem obvious, but nature needn't have been so simple.